FesoQue/uncaught-md-blog/posts/aws-quickstart.md

 ---
 title: "Getting Started with AWS"
-subtitle: "Create an AWS account and set up CLI/SDK access."
+subtitle: "Create an AWS account and set up CLI/SDK access. plays a vital role in the creation of software products"
 date: "2020-12-27"
 ---